-The San Juan County Public Hospital District is a junior taxing district of San Juan County, Washington serving the Town of Friday Harbor, San Juan Island, and the islands of Brown, Pearl, Henry, Spieden, Stuart and Johns.
+The San Juan County Public Hospital District is a junior taxing district of San Juan County, Washington serving the Town of Friday Harbor, San Juan Island, and the islands of Brown, Pearl, Henry, Spieden, Stuart, Johns, and some smaller islands*.

 The District levies two separate property taxes to provide distinct health care services:

-One levy helps to fund San Juan Island EMS and MedEvac which provides 9-1-1 advanced life support emergency medical response and critical care transport on the ground, marine, and in the air.
+One levy helps to fund San Juan Island EMS which provides 9-1-1 advanced life support emergency medical response and critical care transport for ground and marine services .
 All of the funds from this levy support San Juan Island EMS and nothing goes to the support of PeaceHealth.
-This levy will need to be renewed on or before December 31, 2016.

 The second levy, the subsidy to PeaceHealth, is to offset costs of healthcare services within the District for charitable healthcare services, emergency department services, and the provision of physician services provided through Peace Island Medical Center to the residents of the District.

 See the Documents Tabs for further details.
 The balance of the levy after the subsidy payment to PeaceHealth is applied to the operations of the San Juan County Public Hospital District #1.

 A Special Board Meeting has been called by the chair for 1 p.m.
 July 17, 2018, at the Frank Wilson Memorial EMS Building, 1079 Spring Street.
 Agenda posted on the Agenda page: to review and take action on a sales contract for the Inter Island Medical Center (IIMC), to receive and evaluate complaints brought against a public employee, and to review the performance of a public employee.

 July's Regularly Scheduled Board Meeting is Wednesday July 25, 2018, 3:00 p.m., at the Frank Wilson Memorial EMS Building, 1079 Spring Street.
 Note that the time has permanently been changed to 3:00 p.m.